Introduction

 Step 1: Query Kickoff

-It starts with you—typing a question into the Tauri UI.
-That input fires off via WebSocket, hitting the FastAPI core with a lean HTTP POST.
-No lag, just a straight shot to HAL’s engine.
+You type a question into the Tauri UI.
+That input fires off via WebSocket, hitting the FastAPI backend as an HTTP POST.
+Straight shot to HAL's engine.

-Back to Tauri, the response streams live—green phosphor text blooming across the CRT-style screen.
-You see it unfold, real-time, like a teletype with soul.
-Query in, answer out—done.
+Back in Tauri, the response streams live: green phosphor text blooming across the CRT-style screen.
+You see it unfold in real time, like a teletype with personality.

 The Flow in Motion